 In most African countries, farmers usually work individually.
 Why did you decide to come together through clusters?

 Initially, in this part of the country, we didn’t produce white sorghum, but when we joined the SMS project, we had the insight that white sorghum was very profitable.
 Initially, our first challenge was having access to a ready buyer.
-When we produce, where to do we sell?
+When we produce, where do we sell?
 That was a big issue.

-Our second challenge was access to correct seed, hybrid seed, which is disease resistant and high yielding.
+Our second challenge was access to correct seed, hybrid seed, which is disease-resistant and high yielding.
 The third issue was capital.
-As a farmer, you need enough capital to produce, because farming now is just as any other business.
+As a farmer, you need enough capital to produce, because farming now is just like any other business.
 Another hot issue was access to inputs such as fertilizer.
-Event though we used to have access to fertilizer in the open market and through government programs, we lacked the knowledge and skills to identify a genuine fertilizer and how to properly use them other chemicals such pesticides and herbicides.
+Even though we used to have access to fertilizer in the open market and through government programs, we lacked the knowledge and skills to identify a genuine fertilizer as well as other chemicals, such pesticides, and how to use them properly.
 Last but not least, we also lacked experience to manage our groups.

-Before the SMS project we had administrative challenges because organizing people is not easy when you deal with different cooperative societies from different places, different visions and different interests.
-You need strong management skills to make all the groups work together and make them function as a group.
-So when the SMS project started they gave us leadership training, and that gave us a lot knowledge and skills on how to organize ourselves.
-We have four cooperative societies that function together as a cluster, under a particular leadership based on transparency and fairness.
-Managing a group requires some organizational and administrative skills because when you bring different people with different visions and interests, it is extremely challenging.
+Good quality means mainly cleanness, no aflatoxin, and no pesticide residues.
 How do you deal with the high quality standard that this kind of contract requires?

 How did you solve the finance issue, if you could solve it?

 I think it’s the various trainings we receive and the establishment of a business relationship with farmers, input buyers, traders, and other external partners.
-This is a real innovation in how we do farming.
-We are now trained in financial and economic analysis, which are widening our view.
+This is a real innovation in how we practice farming.
+We are now trained in financial and economic analysis, which is widening our view.
 We now have strong skills in negotiating with our partners.
-We learn how to maximise our profits and to reduce our marketing cost.
-We went through business analysis and business innovations with ICRA.
-The second training was financial analysis.
-How can you raise funds for your business, both internally and externally?
-And when you finance, how do you manage it?
-The third training was about economics analysis.
-It concerns production techniques and marketing.
-What are the techniques to produce high yields and ensure quality?
-And when you achieve a good yield, how do you market it?
-Through which channel?
-You know, when we now meet the aggregator that buys from us, we don’t give them the product.
-We need to maximize our turnover and profit.
-We go into a round table discussion and say, OK, this the way you are going to take the product from us.
-It’s business, business all the time.
+We have learned how to maximize our profits and to reduce our marketing cost.
+We went through business analysis and business innovations with ICRA [a consortium member of the 2SCALE program led by IFDC, which also supports the SMS project].